tpremoli/ADMIRE-DL/README.md

 This will preprocess this dataset into the `out/preprocessed_datasets/adni_processed` folder.
 This folder is the main one used in the paper, and is the one that should be used for training.

+6. `plot_histories.py`

+This script is used to plot the training histories of the models.
+This is useful for visualizing the training process, and can be used to compare different models.
+This script will plot the training history of all models in the `out/models` folder, and will save the plots in `out/model_history_plots`.

+This is not a necessary script, but is useful for visualizing the training process.
+The results are similar to the plots shown in the paper.

+7. `sync_models.sh`

+This script syncs the models in `out/models` to a set s3 bucket.
+This is useful for syncing the models to a cloud storage service, and is useful for backing up the models.
+This is not necessary for the use of the program, but is useful for backing up the models.

 ### Extensions